RealityETH/reality-eth-monorepo/packages/contracts/README.md

 # @reality.eth/contracts
-Contracts for Reality.eth, including source code, ABI and addresses of contracts on mainnet and test networks
+Contracts for Reality.eth, including source code, ABI and addresses of contracts on mainnet and test networks.

-We now use Etherlime instead of Truffle, but we still use the old Truffle layout to avoid breaking things.
+*networks/* contains a directory hierarchy with a file for the deployed version of each live contract on the specified network for the specified token.
+Each file also lists any whitelisted arbitrators.
+It may also contain additional post-deployment files for arbitrators we deployed.

+*tokens/* contains a file describing each supported token.

+*chains/* contains the full raw data from chainid.network, and a file listing chains we specifically support, and adding useful configuration information not supplied by chainid.network.

+The above are combined into JSON files under generated/ using `npm run-script generate`.

-*truffle/* contains source files and build files for contracts, as laid out by truffle.
+*truffle/* contains source files and build files for contracts from the original build, as laid out by truffle.
+These files are no longer supported as a way of managing contract addresses.

-*config/* contains:

-  * information about arbitrators subsequently deployed.
-  * information about templates deployed by the constructor to save fetching them from the event logs.
+*config/templates* contains information about templates deployed by the constructor to save fetching them from the event logs.

 ## Tests

 Contract tests use python3.

-`$ cd truffle/contracts`
+`$ cd tests/python`

 `$ pip install -r requirements.txt`